richie48/Mt5-pi-setup/README.md

     # We can confirm pip is installed
     C:\python313-embed\python.exe -m pip
     ```
-15. We can now install MT5 Python packages needed to control the MT5 task remotely in Wine.
+15. We can now install the MT5 Python packages needed to control the MT5 task remotely in Wine.
     ```
     pip install MetaTrader5
     pip install pymt5linux
     ```
 16. The goal is to be able to control MT5 remotely from outside the chroot jail.
-Now that we have the above packages installed, we can run mt5 server in Wine.
-Now it should be reachable from our Linux script outside the chroot jail once we install pymt5linux on the Linux side.
-The package attempts to forward requests from Linux to our Windows emulated shell, where it would be executed (this step has not been confirmed yet!)
+Now that we have the above packages installed, we can run Python as a server in Wine using [pymt5linux](https://pypi.org/project/pymt5linux/).
+Now it should be reachable from our Linux script outside the chroot jail once we install pymt5linux on the Linux side also(I will be using [mt5linux-updated](https://pypi.org/project/mt5linux-updated/) on linux instead which does the same thing but allows me to be able to run Python3.12 which is a more stable version and my default python version on linux).
+The package attempts to forward requests from Linux to our Windows emulated shell, where it would be executed.
+We should bind the server to the host 0.0.0.0 to allow the server to be accessible from any network interface including those outside the chroot jail.
+Once the server is running, we can try to send a request to MT5 from outside the chroot jail
+    ```
+    >C:\python313-embed\python.exe -m pymt5linux --host 0.0.0.0 --port 8001 C:\python313-embed\python.exe
+    ```
+    We can now control MT5 from a python script on a Pi!

 ## Alternative solution
-* A more stable alternative solution for setting up MT5 for Raspberry Pi is to create a Windows virtual machine on the pi, and then install mt5 on this virtual machine.
-Then we have to trigger actions on mt5 in the present setup from a task running on the Pi to the task running on the Windows virtual machine by creating an application programming interface(API).
+* A more stable alternative solution for setting up MT5 for Raspberry Pi is to create a Windows virtual machine on the Pi and then install MT5 on this virtual machine.
+Then we have to trigger actions on MT5 in the present setup from a task running on the Pi to the task running on the Windows virtual machine by creating an application programming interface(API).
 Our Windows virtual machine is treated as a separate kernel, and therefore, we do not have any direct way to trigger a task from the physical machine kernel to the virtual machine kernel.
-To do this, we would need an operating system emulator like qemu, a VM manager like virt-manager etc. We would also need to download a Windows ISO, which we would install into a setup and booted Windows VM created by qemu in this case.
-Although more stable, this approach required more effort than the present setup, since mt5 usage is light, we don't expect to run into bottlenecks with the picked setup.
+To do this, we would need an operating system emulator like QEMU, a VM manager like virt-manager, etc. We would also need to download a Windows ISO, which we would install into a setup and booted Windows VM created by qemu in this case.
+Although more stable, this approach required more effort than the present setup, since MT5 usage is light, we don't expect to run into bottlenecks with the picked setup.